xtuml/otel2puml/docs/user/e2e_walkthrough.md

 For manual installation, if run successfully, a `Users_Service.puml` file can now be found in the newly created directory `/puml_output`.
 The svg output should resemble the example below.
 For use with docker, the output will be found in the output directory specified.

+**NB.
+Due to the how the application works, the layout of the PUML may differ, however the structure and flow should remain consistent.**

 ![](/docs/images/example_Users_Service.svg)

 ### Step 5: Exploring other commands